林 松樹塩屋透鍔

 Drscription

-Marugata Tetsumigakiji Jisukashi Kebori Kadomimikoniku
+Marugata Tetsumigakiji Jisukashi Kebori Kakumimikoniku

 The Hayashi group was also called the Kasuga group because they lived in Kasuga Village, Akuta County, and together with the Hirata, Nishigaki, and Shimizu families, they formed the four major schools of Higo metalwork.